Septimus Heap: The Magykal Papers

 Septimus Heap: The Magykal Papers is a supplementary book to the Septimus Heap series by Angie Sage.
-Released in July 2009, the book is divided into four sections dealing with The Castle, The Palace, The Wizard Tower and the other parts of the Septimus Heap world.
+Released on June 23, 2009, the book is divided into four sections dealing with The Castle, The Palace, The Wizard Tower and the other parts of the Septimus Heap world.
 It consists of biographies of the main characters, their journals and notes, and other items.

 Development

 Septimus Heap: The Magykal Papers is a supplement to the series, which was published in July 2009 in full colour in a larger format, with illustrations by Mark Zug.
 During developing the supplementary, Angie Sage said in an interview that she was enjoying the process of developing this guide-book and thinking about the book's structure and all its characters.

 Synopsis

 The book is divided into four sections.
 The first section, "Papers from the Castle," opens with a bit of history.
 It tells about the background of how The Castle developed from a little village and how the Queen came to stay there and the arrival of the ExtraOrdinary Wizard.
 This is followed by Rupert Gringe's Around-the-Castle Boat Tour programme.
 Other tours are represented, such as the "Ask Sirius Walking Tour of the Castle and the Ramblings" and Silas Heap's ink-splotched "A Ramble through the Ramblings Walking Tour."
 After a restaurant guide, the biographies of the main characters start.
 Never before known facts about Sarah and Silas Heap, Jenna, Mr. and Mrs. Gringe, Marcia Overstrand, ghost Alther Mella, spy Linda Lane and the main protagonist Septimus Heap.
 One can delve even deeper into these personalities by way of the journals, letters, appointment diaries, and family trees.

 The second part, "Papers from the Wizard Tower" includes a brief history of the construction of the Wizard Tower and rules and regulations one should consider while visiting the Tower.
 It also includes Septimus' homeworks and its corrections by Marcia and a pamphlet by Alther Mella, on assisting recently turned ghosts in the afterlife.
 The third part, entitled "Papers from The Palace" describes the Palace as a whole and includes Jenna's private journals and a brief history of some notable queens.
 The last part talks about the Message Rat service and other locations of the Castle.